ladybug/kamilszymanski.github.io/_posts/2017-05-14-resources-utilization-in-reactive-services.md

 ```

 ![alt text](../assets/images/posts/resources-utilization-in-reactive-services/handling_100_concurrent_requests_to_reactive_service_on_tomcat_on_worker_thread_pool.png "threads activity during 100 concurrent requests to reactive service running on Tomcat and using worker threads to process requests")

-We are still getting similar TPS rates but this time using similar number of threads as for non-reactive implementation (mind that once we switched to Tomcat the worker thread limit is back).

 Of course if you follow what's going on in the Spring ecosystem you know that along with WebFlux Spring Framework 5.0 will allow you to replace MVC-style handler method mappings by functional-style RouterFunctions: